KMontero606/School_District_Analysis/README.md

   <img width="530" alt="Scores by School Type" src="https://user-images.githubusercontent.com/106962921/177181921-257befc9-d04a-4806-900a-ac8280874de5.png">

+## Summary:
-## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+  There are at least four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:

+1. The passing percentage for both subjects change from the 60% range to the 90% range.
+2. Thomson High School went from the bottom perfoming school to the top five performing schools.
+3. Since the 9th graders score

 ## Resources:
 ### Anaconda (PythonData), Jupyter Notebook, Python